read_kv

 will parse as

-field_split: str (optional)
+field_split: string (optional)

 The regular expression used to separate individual fields.